epomatti/iotedge-modules-demo/README.md

 To create modules on top of this infrastructure, check [modules](modules) directory.

-- EdgeModule - A simple custom module
+- EdgeModule - A simple module
+- EdgeModuleCSharp - A custom code module

 ## Admin commands